nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 NRF_SO_SNDTIMEO
    Set a timeout value for the :c:func:`nrf_connect`, :c:func:`nrf_send`, and :c:func:`nrf_sendto` operations.
    The option accepts an :c:struct:`nrf_timeval` structure with a number of seconds and microseconds specifying the limit on how long to wait for an output operation to complete.
-   The default for this option is the value ``0``, which indicates that these operations will not time out.
+   The default for this option is the value ``0``, which indicates that these operations will not time out, or use the maximum timeout available.

 .. note::
    The minimum supported resolution is 1 millisecond.

-NRF_SO_BINDTODEVICE
+NRF_SO_BINDTOPDN
-   Bind this socket to a particular packet data network like, ``pdn0``, as specified in the passed interface name.
+   Bind this socket to a particular packet data network ID.
-   The passed option is a variable-length null-terminated interface name string with a maximum size of ``NRF_IFNAMSIZ``.
+   The passed option is an integer specifying the PDN ID.
    If a socket is bound to an interface, only packets received from that particular interface are processed by the socket.

 NRF_SO_POLLCB